On a problem of Caro on $\mathbb{Z}_3$-Ramsey number of forests: Preliminaries and overview of the main result

-If a coloring $\chi$ of a fixed complete graph has a zero-sum copy of the graph $F$, we will use the notation $\chi \rightarrow F$.
+Let $\ac(\chi)$ be the maximum number of vertex-disjoint alternating $4$-cycles in a complete graph colored by $\chi$. \end{definition}

-\begin{defin}[CC colorings] A coloring of a complete graph is called a \emph{$CC$ coloring} (for ``clique classes'') if its vertex set can be partitioned into three (possibly empty) sets $V_0, V_1, V_2$ such that, for every $i=0,1,2$, the edges of color $i$ are precisely those inside $V_i$ and the edges joining vertices in $V_{i+1}$ and $V_{i+2}$ (indices taken modulo $3$) (see Figure \ref{fig:cccoloring}).
-If the sizes of the cliques of color $0$, $1$ and $2$ are respectively $n_0$, $n_1$, $n_2$, it will be called a $CC(n_0, n_1, n_2)$ coloring. \end{defin}
+\begin{definition}[CC coloring] A coloring of a complete graph is a \emph{CC coloring} if its vertex set can be partitioned into three possibly empty sets $V_0,V_1,V_2$ such that, for each $i\in\Z_3$, the edges of color $i$ are exactly the edges inside $V_i$ together with the edges joining $V_{i+1}$ and $V_{i+2}$, where the indices are taken modulo $3$.
+If $|V_i|=n_i$, we call this a $\CC(n_0,n_1,n_2)$ coloring. \end{definition}

-For brevity, we call a forest $F$ with $3 \mid e(F)$ as in the first, second and third cases of Theorem~\ref{thm:main} a \emph{type $2$}, \emph{type $1$} and \emph{type $0$} forest, respectively.
-In particular, note that a type $0$ forest is a forest $F$ with $3 \mid e(F)$ that contains at least two vertices of degree $0$ modulo $3$ or at least one vertex of degree $0$ and one vertex of degree $2$ modulo $3$.
-In this terminology, the main result of the paper can be restated as: $R(T,\mathbb{Z}_3)=n+t$ for every type $t$ forest on $n$ vertices.